MRoth1910/Vesperale-Romanum/README.md

 We also thank those who inspired us to chant in the first place and our teachers, especially for those who are in the lineage of Dom André Mocquereau and Dom Joseph Gajard, the masters themselves, for we would have no need of a new book without them, and it is Dom Mocquereau in particular who directed the publication of the Solesmes editions as we know them, in whose footsteps Dom Gajard continued after the death of his confrère.

-Finally, Georg Duffner and Octavio Pardo designed the font used for the body, and Georg is currently working on improving it.
+Finally, Georg Duffner and Octavio Pardo designed the font used for the body, and Georg is currently working on improving it (now on hiatus as of 2024 but the initials font is complete enough to be used for drop caps of certain scores)

 # Contributions